 - 1-6: The City of Gilroy FD provides an adequate level of services based on the latest ISO rating.
-However, staffing constraints and the lack of funding to staff a fourth station have resulted in extended response times; the city does not meet its response time goal of within 7:30 minutes for 90% of Priority 1 incidents with a response time of 10:54 for 90% of incidents. - 1-7: Two of Gilroy's stations are older and do not meet the requirements of modern firefighting.
+However, staffing constraints and the lack of funding to staff a fourth station have historically resulted in extended response times.
+The recent hiring of additional fireifghters has reduced the staffing constraints, however, two of the new Firefighters are not scheduled to begin work until FY24; the city does not meet its response time goal of within 7:30 minutes for 90% of Priority 1 incidents with a response time of 10:54 for 90% of incidents. - 1-7: Two of Gilroy's stations are older and do not meet the requirements of modern firefighting.
 One Gilroy fire station was rated in each category of "Good," "Fair," and "Poor."
 The expected lifespan of a fire station is usually 50 years.
 Gilroy's three fire stations range from 18 years to 51 years old, with an average age of 38 years.
 The city has acquired a temporary fourth station; however, it is unclear how long this temporary station will be in use prior to replacement.
-There is a need for a comprehensive facility replacement and maintenance plan to enable the city to plan for ongoing service for each station more effectively. - 1-8: The primary challenges to fire services within the City of Gilroy are 1) staffing constraints as GFD is currently operating with six firefighter vacancies, 2) aging stations and fleet, and 3) deferred maintenance. - 1-9: There is a possibility for enhanced efficiency/gained value through 1) increased recruitment and retention incentives to attract new firefighters and prevent attrition, 2) continued replacement of aging fleet to prevent engine breakdowns during emergency responses, and 3) construction of a permanent fourth fire station. - 1-10: Santa Clara County has an excessive number of PSAPs and Dispatch Centers that are not using a common computer-aided dispatch (CAD) platform or even a CAD-to-CAD connection to transfer information or monitor neighboring agency resource status creating disjointed dispatch services that greatly constrains the potential for efficient dispatch and mutual/automatic aid support.
+There is a need for a comprehensive facility replacement and maintenance plan to enable the city to plan for ongoing service for each station more effectively. - 1-8: The primary challenges to fire services within the City of Gilroy are 1) staffing constraints as GFD is currently operating with six-firefighter vacancies (two new firefighters are not scheduled to begin work until FY24), 2) aging stations and fleet, and 3) deferred maintenance. - 1-9: There is a possibility for enhanced efficiency/gained value through 1) increased recruitment and retention incentives to attract new firefighters and prevent attrition, 2) continued replacement of aging fleet to prevent engine breakdowns during emergency responses, and 3) construction of a permanent fourth fire station. - 1-10: Santa Clara County has an excessive number of PSAPs and Dispatch Centers that are not using a common computer-aided dispatch (CAD) platform or even a CAD-to-CAD connection to transfer information or monitor neighboring agency resource status creating disjointed dispatch services that greatly constrains the potential for efficient dispatch and mutual/automatic aid support.
 There is a need for a comprehensive feasibility study to determine the best method to address weaknesses in the County's overall emergency communications system.